Article written by Alexander – Founder and Owner of swissdiverswatches.com

 However, it is perfectly true, that one of the many reasons why Audemars Piguet, Patek Philippe and Rolex are so appreciated across the world is partly due to the fact that these brands are 100% independent (extreme) luxury wristwatch brands.

-There are however both advantages and disadvantages of being a truly independent Swiss watchmaker, or of being a subsidiary.
+There are however both advantages and disadvantages of being a truly independent Swiss watchmaker, or being a subsidiary.

 The advantages of independent brands and manufacturers is that they have the unique privilege of defining their brand identity and setting the tone, strategy, course and direction of their company.
 Independent brands determine their research, organization, strategy, marketing and manufacturing techniques.